apehkone/terraform-rke/README.md

 # terraform-rke

-Terraform docker image with installed RKE provider.
+Terraform docker image with installed RKE (Rancher Kubernetes Engine) provider.
 This can be useful when it's not practical to install Terraform locally (e.g. ci/cd build pipelines).

 ## Build image locally